NVIDIA/cccl/docs/libcudacxx/extended_api/synchronization_primitives/atomic/atomic_thread_fence.rst

 Example
 -------

-The following code is an example of the `MessagePassing <libcudacxx-extended-api-memory-model-message-passing>` pattern:
+The following code is an example of the :ref:`MessagePassing <libcudacxx-extended-api-memory-model-message-passing>` pattern:

 .. code:: cuda